This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the biggest regrets I had in Minca was not having our own wheels!
 We almost rented one but were worried about the road conditions.
 Looking back, the roads were bumpy but anyone with some experience could manage easily.

 With your own motorbike, you could explore all of Minca in a day and visit even more places mentioned here (just ask the rental guy for ideas).
-For a full day rental, they will try to charge you around 100,000 COP but a friend of mine got a bike for 5 hours for 50,000 COP.
+For a full-day rental, they will try to charge you around 100,000 COP ($22 USD) but a friend of mine got a bike for 5 hours for 50,000 COP ($11 USD).

 Bike rental is not cheap but between two people it’s much cheaper than moto-taxis!
-Also if you want a bike for longer, we got a guy down to 180,000 COP for two days and nights.
+Also if you want a bike for longer, it’s possible to get one for 180,000 COP ($38 USD) for two days and nights.